xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	Otherwise term prefixes are converted back to user forms as specified by ``$setmap{prefix,...}`` and ``$setmap{boolprefix,...}``.

+$prettyurl{URL}
+	Prettify URL.
+This command undoes RFC3986 URL escaping which doesn't affect semantics in practice, in order to make a prettier version of a URL for displaying to the user (rather than in links), but which should still work if copied and pasted.

 $query[{PREFIX}]
 	query string for prefix PREFIX.